ansible-community/antsibull-docs/docs/collection-docs.md

 You can add general links of interest to your collection page and the plugin pages, like for example links pointing to how to submit a bug report, how to request a feature, or where to ask for help.
 You can also provide links to communication channels like Matrix rooms, IRC channels, and mailing lists.

 These can be configured in `docs/docsite/links.yml`.
-A template showing what is available can be found in the [collection_template repository](https://github.com/ansible-collections/collection_template/blob/main/docs/docsite/links.yml).
+A template showing what is available can be found below:

 ```yaml
 ---